littlehorse-enterprises/littlehorse/docs/docs/06-operations/10-docker-compose/15-three-servers.md

-# Three LittleHorse Orchestrators
+# Three LittleHorse Servers

 LittleHorse is a horizontally scalable system.
-As such, you can configure multiple LittleHorse Orchestrator servers to act as a cluster.
+As such, you can configure multiple LittleHorse Server servers to act as a cluster.
 This provides the following benefits:

 - High availability with hot standby replicas (note that durability is handled by Kafka and does not depend on the number of LittleHorse Servers).
 - Higher throughput as work is distributed across multiple LittleHorse Servers.